Constructor.io Releases logo

 9 months ago

-For more information, questions or feedback please connect with your Customer Success Manager or contact us through support@constructor.io.
+If you have any questions or feedback on the updated feature, please connect with your Customer Success Manager or contact us through support@constructor.io.

 Improvementnew